 Continuous renal replacement therapies (CRRTs) involve either dialysis (diffusion-based solute removal) or filtration (convection-based solute and water removal) treatments that operate in a continuous mode [1-4].
 Variations of CRRT might run 12 to 14 hours, especially during daytime periods of full staffing.
 This regimen has become more prevalent in Europe and has been called "go slow dialysis."
 Other variations of this technique are discussed below and probably should be called hybrid therapies because they are a merging of intermittent and continuous duration.
-The longer duration of CRRT makes it quite different from conventional intermittent hemodialysis in which each treatment lasts four to six hours or less.
+The longer duration of CRRT makes it quite different from conventional intermittent hemodialysis (HD), in which each treatment lasts four to six hours or less.

 The major advantage of continuous therapy is the slower rate of solute or fluid removal per unit of time.
 Thus, CRRT is generally better tolerated than conventional therapy since many of the complications of intermittent HD are related to the rapid rate of solute and fluid loss.
 (See "Renal replacement therapy (dialysis) in acute kidney injury (acute renal failure): Metabolic and hemodynamic considerations".)

 There are many variations of continuous renal replacement therapy (CRRT), and the remainder of this topic will provide a general overview of the nomenclature that has been developed.
 The different modalities are categorized according to the access characteristics: blood or peritoneal, venovenous (VV) or arteriovenous (AV) (table 1).